 Of all things Chianti, Castello di Brolio is a top destination for Chianti lovers.
 It was here, in Gaiole in Chianti, that Barone Ricasoli defined the formula for Chianti Classico.

 The castle has been property of the Ricasoli family since 1141 — with 240 hectares of land — and represents the heart of Chianti tradition and innovation.
 During this immersive experience you will have the chance to visit the castle, garden and art collection (without reservation).
-If you prefer to taste the wines produced on this estate, book one of the many wine tours.
+If you prefer to taste the wines produced on this estate, choose from a number of wine tours, tastings and masterclasses.

 Badia a Coltibuono